 As a professional raconteur, you’d be forgiven for thinking he’s simply following the PR script.
 But his five visits to our country – and counting – suggest otherwise.
-This year makes six – the boisterous Canadian is coming to Adelaide for two dinners at Shobosho in June.
+This year makes six – the boisterous Canadian is coming to Adelaide for two (sold-out) dinners and a walk-ins-only lunch at Shobosho in June.

 It’s a huge coup and follows a string of high-profile collaborations at the Leigh Street restaurant including, most recently, chef Matt Abergel from Yardbird Hong Kong.
 The appearance will be Matheson’s third visit to Adelaide in three years following his headline appearances at the Beer & BBQ Festival in 2017 and 2018 (he won’t be returning to the festival this year).
 It was during one of those visits that Matheson dined at Shobosho and met chef Adam Liston.